 The medicine is pretty much like LHRH or luteinizing hormone-releasing hormone which is a natural hormone released in the body.
 The drug works in men by decreasing the testosterone hormones while in women, it lowers the estrogen levels.
 The effect can help to impede or fully stop the growth of some types of cancer cells and the uterine tissue that requires these hormones to rapidly spread and grow.

 Some of the common side effects of the drug include a headache, trouble sleeping, dizziness, flushing, vaginal dryness, lack of sexual interest or loss of hair.
-Considering the method of use through injection, there might be a pain in the injection site.
+Considering the method of use through injection, there might be a pain at the injection site.
 Should any of these above-mentioned feel worse, it is best to contact the doctor.

 In rare instances, the drug may also increase the blood sugar level hence it can make diabetes worse.
 Thus, it is best to notify the doctor about any high blood sugar symptoms like frequent urination or thirst.